 Because ITAR deals in cases of national security, it is more restrictive than the export controls addressed in the Export Administration Regulations (EAR).
-Here's a basic checklist that exporters of DDTC-controlled items can use as a jumping off point for entering the murky waters of ITAR.
+(You'll find a compliance checklist geared toward EAR-controlled products in our article 6 Basic Steps for Export Compliance.)
+Here's a checklist that exporters of DDTC-controlled items can use as a jumping off point for entering the murky waters of ITAR.

 The ITAR Compliance Checklist

 Exporters must know what is required of them in order to be compliant.
 This includes the following steps: